alexyingjun/WordCount/README.md

 2. The port 8080 has to be available for the service
 3. Type run or go to the RestApiController and hit the run button to start the service

+## How to use the library

+Please refer to the DemoApplication in test folder com.synechron.wordcounter.demo

 ## How to make call to the API
 1. Add words
 ```